Everyone deserves the safety that connected relationships can offer.

-I am a Licensed Marriage and Family Therapist and the Creative Family Counseling Director of Compliance and Technology.
+I am a Licensed Marriage and Family Therapist and the Creative Family Counseling Director of Compliance.
 I am affirming, collaborative, and excited to work with you and your family.

 I enjoy working with families of all ages, but I especially enjoy working with teens as they go through such an important phase of life.
-I am a level II trained clinician in Attachment-Based Family Therapy (ABFT), which is proven to be effective in treating Depression in Teens.
+I am a level II trained clinician in Attachment-Based Family Therapy (ABFT), which is proven to be effective in treating Depression in Teens, including issues with self harm and suicidality.

 As a Certified Positive Discipline Parent Educator, I also enjoy helping parents increase the tools in their parenting toolkits with techniques that bring more favorable outcomes in their homes.